IliaRakhlevski/Parking-System/README.md

 The `BBGClient` runs as a `systemd` service on the BeagleBone Green.

-Finally, flash and run the `STM32GpsSimulator` firmware on the STM32 NUCLEO-144 development board (STM32F756ZG).
+Finally, flash and run the `STM32GpsSimulator` firmware on the STM32 NUCLEO-144 development board.

 Once all components are running, the STM32 simulator begins generating GPS events automatically.